kerthcet/homepage/themes/smigle/site/content/about.md

 A software engineer living in London, right now working at [Hiverge.ai](https://www.hiverge.ai/) as the founding engineer.
 Dreaming to establish a football club one day.

 I have years of experience in cloud computing, distributed systems, DevOps & MLOps & LLMOps, now mainly focus on developing AI agents and LLM inference systems.
-I'm also the founder of [InftyAI](https://github.com/InftyAI), an open-source community committed to building solid AI infrastructures, like [llmaz](https://github.com/InftyAI/llmaz) and [AlphaTrion](https://github.com/InftyAI/alphatrion).
+I'm also the founder of [InftyAI](https://github.com/InftyAI), an open-source community committed to building solid AI infrastructure, like [llmaz](https://github.com/InftyAI/llmaz) and [AlphaTrion](https://github.com/InftyAI/alphatrion).
 Welcome to join us if you're interested.

 Additionally, I work on upstream [Kubernetes](https://github.com/kubernetes/kubernetes) community as SIG-Scheduling Maintainer and help incubate several projects like [Kueue](https://github.com/kubernetes-sigs/kueue), [LeaderWorkerSet](https://github.com/kubernetes-sigs/lws).
 Meanwhile, serving as the Tech Lead of the [CNCF](https://www.cncf.io/) Tag Workloads.